Louis Celeste Lecesne: Marriage

 At least three children were born to Louis Celeste Lecesne and Hannah Escoffery in Kingston.
 The first was Louise Amelia Lecesne (born 20 June 1817), followed by Elizabeth Adeline Lecesne (born 24 July 1818) and Celestine Aglaé Lecesne (19 June 1820 – 11 August 1821).
 On 7 May 1823 Louis Celeste Lecesne was a witness to the marriage of his wife's brother, Edward Escoffery to Marie Montagnac in the Roman Catholic Church, Kingston.
+In 1823 Lecesne and his wife were the owners of eleven slaves.
+He had been involved in trade with South America and in 1822 his interest also included Haiti.
+They were Anglicans but they took a charitable interest in 1819 in the cause of Catholic people of colour.

 Lecesne and John Escoffery came to notice as members of a committee who were intent on changing the law such that free men "of colour" would be given free and equal rights to white people.